HOW TO GO FROM GIVING IT AWAY TO SELLING

 * 3. Asking money for my magic will upset people. *and I want people to just like me*

 * 4. Sure, I can ask $ 4,500 for program but I just KNOW 'they' will not have the money.

 Let me start with the hard cold truth: there is only one way to go from 'giving it away to selling' and that is doing it.

 But before you can successfully sell your course, art, program, coaches, products and services you have to go deep.

 And that means set yourself up for some big fat insights, possibly some hair-pulling, leaning into the fear, moaning, surrendering and ultimately earning your lovely well-deserved cash.

 Allow me to use myself and my many failures as an example.
 Are you ready?

-As you probably know, I am wonderfully weird.
-I'm seriously sensitive, fiercely bright and gloriously multi-passionate.
-Being wonderfully weird is a blessing and also a bit of a curse.
+I am not your average entrepreneur (by the way: there's no such thing as the average entrepreneur).
+I'm seriously sensitive, a huge introvert, fiercely bright and gloriously multi-passionate.
+Being 'wonderfully weird' is a blessing and also a bit of a curse.